UCB-stat-159-s23/project-Group28/README.md

 	make all

+## Package Structure

+The `pipeline_utils` package is a collection of functions that facilitate the creation, evaluation, and display of results for different model pipelines.
+These pipelines consist of combinations of various imputers and models.
+The package includes the following functions:

+1. `create_pipelines()`: This function creates a dictionary of pipelines with combinations of different imputers and models.
+It returns a dictionary with keys as imputer+model names and values as pipeline objects.

+2. `create_summary(valid_errs, y_valid, ypred_valid)`: This function creates a summary table of validation errors, mean squared error (MSE), and mean absolute error (MAE) for different models.
+It takes a dictionary containing validation errors for different models, true target values for validation data, and a dictionary containing predicted target values for validation data from different models.
+It returns a summary table with model names, validation errors, MSE, and MAE.

+3. `calculate_metrics(y_true, y_pred)`: This function calculates mean squared error (MSE), mean absolute error (MAE), and R-squared score for the given true and predicted target values.
+It takes true target values and predicted target values as input and returns a tuple containing MSE, MAE, and R-squared score.

+4. `display_results(mse, mae, r2, model_name='knn_imputer+rf')`: This function creates a table to display evaluation metrics for a given model.
+It takes mean squared error, mean absolute error, R-squared score, and an optional model name as input.
+It returns a table displaying evaluation metrics for the given model.

+The package uses the following external libraries:
+- `sklearn`: For imputers, models, pipeline construction, and evaluation metrics.
+- `pandas`: For creating and manipulating dataframes.

 ## Testing
 To run tests, navigate to the root directory of the project and execute the following command:
 	`PYTHONPATH=./ pytest`